phenology/cgc/manuscript/joss_cgc_paper.md

   the latter, which tackles instead large datasets, the analysis is carried out using distributed data and computation.
 - **A framework easy to integrate into geospatial analysis workflows.** CGC is written in Python, which is one of the top programming languages for GIS scripting and applications.
-In the implementation targeting  distributed computing, CGC makes use of the Dask library, which is widely employed in the field of big geo-data.
-Numpy and Dask arrays, which are the data structures employed in CGC, are also employed in the higher-level objects in the Xarray package so that this versatile and popular tool can be used for data loading and manipulation before ingestion to CGC.
+In the implementation targeting  distributed computing, CGC makes use of the Dask library [@Dask:2016], which is widely employed in the field of big geo-data.
+Numpy and Dask arrays, which are the data structures employed in CGC, are also employed in the higher-level objects in the Xarray package [@Hoyer:2017] so that this versatile and popular tool can be used for data loading and manipulation before ingestion to CGC.
 Documentation and tutorials illustrate domain-science examples, applications, and use cases to facilitate community adoption.

 # Algorithms

 ## Co-clustering

-CGC implements the Bregman block average co-clustering (BBAC) algorithm from Ref.
-XX (see Algorithm 1 in the article), and it was inspired by the Matlab code by Srujana Merugu and Arindam Banerjee[@Merugu:2007].
+CGC implements the Bregman block average co-clustering (BBAC) algorithm from @Banerjee:2004 (see Algorithm 1 in the article), and it was inspired by the Matlab code by Srujana Merugu and Arindam Banerjee [@Merugu:2004].
 The algorithm iteratively optimizes the clustering of rows and columns starting from a random initial assignment.
 The information loss from the original matrix to the clustered one, which is constructed as the matrix of the co-cluster means, is minimized using a loss function that is based on the I-divergence.
 To limit the influence of the initial conditions on the final clustering, which might represent a local minimum in the cluster space, multiple differently-initialized runs are carried out.